takaW496/PDTFP/README.md

 ### judging the specificity of the sequence

 - `checkblast.readblastout` will judge the specificity of the sequence
-- sequences will be judged as non-specific if there are any blast hits with more than 50% coverage and 80% homology.
+- sequences will be judged as non-specific if there are any blast hits with more than spec_coverage (the default is 50%) and spec_homology (the default is 80%).

 ### grouping seed sequences

-- `checkblast.add_id_clust` will group the seed sequence depending on the distance in the gene sequence.
+- `checkblast.add_id_clust` will group the seed sequence depending on the distance within the gene sequence.
-- this classification depends on `seed_seq_len`.
-- Roughly speaking, seed sequences within `seed_seq_len` x 2 bp will be grouped in the same cluster.
+- if the first member of the cluster starts at 50, this cluster can include the sequences starting at 51 to 100, meaning all the sequences belonging to this cluster span from 50 to 150.
 - two sequences in two successive `id_clust` may have a large overlap when good sequences span more than 100 bp.
 For example, when the last sequence in `id_cluster=1` (which ranges in 250-350) is in 300-350, the first sequence in `id_cluster=2` could be in 305-355.
 - choose sequences to avoid large overlaps between probes.

-### finalizing probes
+### get experimental design

+- experimental design is extracted from the `round_table.txt` and `dye_seq.txt`.
 - rank bridge sequences by running blast against target genome using bridge sequences as queries.
 Sequences will be ranked according to the highest bit score.
 Sequences with lower bit scores will be used first.
+- the bridge probe will be designed depending on the detection dye.

+### finalizing probes

 - the first half of the seed sequence will be used for padlock probes. barcode sequences, anchor sequences, and misc sequences will be added.
 - the second half of the seed sequence will be used for primer sequences. one part of the padlock probes will be added.
-- the bridge probe will be designed depending on the detection dye.

 ## Note